 A media rule defines the processing to be applied to the selected media.
-For the compliance test, the default media rule default-low-med was used for both IP Office and Sunrise.
+For the compliance test, a media rule was created for Avaya IP Office to use SRTP, while the predefined default-low-med media rule was used for the Keyyo SIP trunk.